 About BOOST Conductive Education

-BOOST Conductive Education is a year-round program that helps children and young adultswith Cerebral Palsy (quadriplegia, hemiplegia, diplegia, ataxia, athetosis), spina bifida, paraplegia, Multiplex Sclerosis, Parkinson’s, stroke, head injuries and other brain based motor delays.
+BOOST is a Conductive Education based year-round program located in Northern California.
+We serve children and young adults with Cerebral Palsy (quadriplegia, hemiplegia, diplegia, ataxia, athetosis), spina bifida, paraplegia, Multiplex Sclerosis, Parkinson’s, stroke, head injuries and other brain based motor delays.

 Boost Conductive Education began in 2001 after two Sonoma County moms, Susy McBride and Cheryl Dvorak, vowed to find an easier way than traveling out-of-state to help their daughters with cerebral palsy, Alexa McBride and Katya Dvorak, get the care and support they needed to progress.
 Recognizing the need for Conductive Education in Northern California, Susy and Cheryl developed Boost by bringing together highly trained conductors, dedicated teenage volunteers, and motivated parents of children with motor disabilities.
 Since 2001, Boost has focused on using Conductive Education to help maximize participants’ independence and quality of life, and improve the confidence and psychological well being of both Boost participants and their families.